opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-anomaly-results.md

 Parameter	| Type | Description
 :--- | :--- | :---
 `detectorId`	| String	| The ID of the detector whose results to return.
 `realTime`	| Boolean | Whether to return real-time anomaly detector results.
-Set this parameter to `false` to return results only historical analysis results.
+Set this parameter to `false` to return only historical analysis results.
 `anomalyGradeThreshold` | Float	| The minimum anomaly grade for anomaly detector results to return.
 Anomaly grade is a number between 0 and 1 that indicates how anomalous a data point is.
 `dataStartTime` | Long	| The earliest time for which to return anomaly detector results, in epoch milliseconds.
 `dataEndTime` | Long |	The latest time for which to return anomaly detector results, in epoch milliseconds.